mikhail-ram/nanograd/README.md

 # nanograd

 `nanograd` is a lightweight, zero-dependency neural network library in Haskell, inspired by Andrej Karpathy's `micrograd`.
-It provides the foundational components for building and training simple neural networks with a clear, functional API.
+It provides the foundational components for building and training simple neural networks in Haskell with a clear, functional API.

 ## Core Concepts